Why your shaving cream is watery and what to do about it?

 • Safer Shaving with Barbasol

 Barbasol Shaving Cream is not just effective but also a safe option for most skin types.
-Made up of a dye, parabens, and phthalates-free formula, it purports to care for even the most sensitive of skin, making it a reliable choice for daily use.
+Made of a dye, parabens, and phthalates-free formula, it purports to care for even the most sensitive skin, making it a reliable choice for daily use.

 • Made in USA: Barbasol Shaving Cream